tcsimm/tcsimm/README.md

-- 👋 Hi, I’m @tcsimm
+### 👋 Hi, I’m Thomas (@tcsimm)

+I'm a data enthusiast with a background in Computer Science (MS, Northeastern University) and Information Management & Technology (BS, Syracuse University).
+I’m passionate about turning raw data into meaningful insights that drive decisions.

-- 👀 I’m interested in data science, data analytics, visualization
+- 🔍 Interests: Data science, analytics, and visualization
-- 🌱 I’m currently learning SQL, Python and Tableau.
+- 🧠 Currently learning: Python, SQL, and Tableau
-- 💞️ I’m looking to collaborate on any projects!
+- 🤝 Open to: Collaborating on data projects and learning from others
-- 📫 How to reach me thomascsimm@gmail.com
+- 📫 Reach me at: thomascsimm@gmail.com

+Thanks for stopping by!